jack17529/FlaskWeatherApp/README.md

 1. Make a deployment.yaml file
 2. The file has 2 parts the deployment part and the service part.
+3. Make a namespace for the app `kubectl create ns flaskapp`
-3. Deploy using `kubectl apply -f deployment.yaml`
+4. Deploy using `kubectl apply -f deployment.yaml -n flaskapp`
-4. Check port`31000` and the weather app would be running.
+5. Check port`31000` and the weather app would be running.